-Write an efficient algorithm for computing the best profit I could have made from 1 purchase and 1 sale of an Apple stock yesterday.
+Write an efficient algorithm for computing the best profit I could have made from 1 purchase and 1 sale of 1 Apple stock yesterday.
 For this problem, we won't allow "shorting"—you must buy before you sell.

 It is not sufficient to simply take the difference between the highest price and the lowest price, because the highest price may come before the lowest price.
 You must buy before you sell.

 You can do this in time.

 The brute force approach would be to try every pair of times (treating the earlier time as the buy time and the later time as the sell time) and see which one is best.
 There are n^2 such combinations, so this will take time.
 We can do better.

 If we're going to do better than , we're probably going to do it in either or . comes up in sorting and searching algorithms where we're recursively cutting the set in half.
 It's not obvious that we can save time by cutting the set in half here.
 Let's first see how well we can do by looping through the set only once (this costs only time).